ULHPC/resif/docs/Command-line-interface.md

     resif bootstrap [OPTIONS]

+```
 Options:
-```
-  --srcpath path                  Source path to the RESIF directory.
+  --srcpath TEXT                  Source path to the RESIF directory.
-  --configfile path               Specify path to a config file to load.
+  --configfile TEXT               Specify path to a config file to load.
   --gh-ebuser TEXT                Specify a GitHub user that has the EasyBuild
                                   repositories you want to use instead of the
                                   one provided by ULHPC.
-  --git-ebframework URL           URL or path to EasyBuild framework Git
+  --git-ebframework TEXT          URL or absolute path to EasyBuild framework
-                                  repository.
+                                  Git repository.
-  --git-ebblocks URL              URL or path for EasyBuild easyblocks Git
+  --git-ebblocks TEXT             URL or absolute path for EasyBuild
-                                  repository.
+                                  easyblocks Git repository.
-  --git-ebconfigs URL             URL or path for EasyBuild easyconfigs Git
+  --git-ebconfigs TEXT            URL or absolute path for EasyBuild
-                                  repository.
+                                  easyconfigs Git repository.
   --branch-ebframework TEXT       Git branch for EasyBuild framework.
   --branch-ebblocks TEXT          Git branch for EasyBuild easyblocks.
   --branch-ebconfigs TEXT         Git branch for EasyBuild easyconfigs.
-  --apps-root path                Path to the root directory for apps
+  --apps-root TEXT                Path to the root directory for apps
                                   (contains all the architecture correspondig
                                   to RESIF).
   --production                    Set this variable if you want to work with